iris-hep/iris-hep.github.io/pages/fellows/RaghavKansal.md

   focus-area: ia

 current_status: >
-  As of Fall 2020, Raghav is beginning graduate studies in Physics at the University of California, San Diego
+  April 2021 - As of Fall 2020, Raghav is beginning graduate studies in Physics at the University of California, San Diego
 github-username: rkansal47